The Pull of Gravity: Guided Reading Level F with Lesson Plan

 This will automatically:

-After printing, fold in half and staple along the spine.
+After printing, fold the pages in half and staple along the spine.

-You can still print this correctly with manual duplex printing.
+You can still print the book correctly by using manual duplex printing.

 Step-by-step: